cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

 Then you thank me.

 The more often you run your tests, the faster you will spot new bugs in your code.
 Spotting bugs by running your software may seem like putting a target on your back.
-The interviewer isn't interested in the fact that you created a bug, though.
-They want to see how quickly you find bugs and how you address them.
-In other words, spotting bugs quickly is a good thing.
+However, interviewers aren't interested in the fact that you created a bug.
+They want to see how quickly you find and resolve it.
+In other words, spotting bugs quickly is a strength, not a weakness.

 Sometimes a bug highlights a misunderstanding or conflict in project criteria.
 This is an opportunity to discuss the acceptance criteria for the session.
 Sometimes interviewers will request more changes after you're done.
 Your tests will give you the confidence to make changes, knowing your solution is stable.